MohammedAttia3104/mentorship_round_3/ahwa_console_app/README.md

 - `repository/`: Contains repository interfaces and their implementations for data access.
 - `data/`: Contains service implementations that interact with data storage.
 - `controller/`: Contains the `ManagerController` which orchestrates the application logic.
-- `bin/`: Contains the main entry point of the application.
+- `lib/`: Contains the main entry point of the application.

-## Images